How to track business expenses, what expenses are, and why it's important to keep track of business expenses.

 Nope, the IRS does not require a physical paper receipt for taxes.
 Digitized copies are perfectly okay, because they provide proof of your expenses.

-What accounting method is best for tracking business expenses?
+Which bookkeeping method is best for tracking business expenses?

 For most businesses—especially with more than one employee—double-entry bookkeeping is a better option.
 In double-entry bookkeeping, your business’s transactions are included in at least two accounts using debits and credits.
 You can learn more about both methods here.